tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Finally, the client MUST generate a ClientHelloOuter message containing the "encrypted_client_hello" extension with the values as indicated above.
-The cient MUST place the value of ESNIConfig.public_name in the "server_name" extension.
+The client MUST place the value of ESNIConfig.public_name in the "server_name" extension.
 The remaining contents of the ClientHelloOuter MAY be identical to those in ClientHelloInner but MAY also differ.
 The ClientHelloOuter MUST NOT